Can Too Much Compost Hurt Plants?

 Too much phosphorus in the soil surrounding plants inhibits vital nitrogen uptake, prevents the growth of beneficial mycorrhizal fungi, and locks up other critical nutrients like iron, calcium, and zinc.

 When phosphorus binds with other minerals in the soil, they become difficult to dissolve in water.
-As a result, plants struggle to absorb these compounds unless the soil pH is between 6 and 7.5 and growth is affected.
+As a result, your plants will struggle to absorb these compounds unless the soil pH is between 6 and 7.5 and growth is affected.

 A sign of excess soil phosphorus stopping plants from uptaking zinc is the bleaching of foliage or stems, while iron deficiency causes leaf veins to be yellow.
+Calcium deficiency causes problems such as blossom end rot in tomato plants.

 Effects of Excessive Nitrogen on Plant Growth